-Getting funding is a hard job but it can be made a lot easier by employing an expert to help.
+Getting funding is a hard job but it can be made a lot easier by employing an expert to help such as business plan consultants.
 An expert will not only help the deal run more smoothly, but they’re useful to help pinpoint possible flaws in your plans (for example, are you pushing the business in the wrong direction, is your management team up to scratch?).
 Experts will also help you identify alternative sources of funding and introduce you to useful contacts.

 To gain funding, you will have to spend time away from your day-to-day business role, especially for the larger equity funding options which can take up to six months, and you still might not get the finance.
 An expert can guide you.
 The cost may seem high, but the long-term benefits of growth far outweigh the short-term costs of expert advice.

 Finding a good expert will be the hardest part.
 Contact your local Business Link and speak to an adviser.
 They can provide an objective assessment of your needs, and they will also use their expertise to search a national database of advisers, providing you with at least three recommendations.